 All private wells shall be disinfected following construction, rehabilitation, and well or pump repair before the well is placed in service.
 The well shall be pumped to waste (not to the septic system) until the water is as clear as possible.
 Thereafter, the well and the pumping equipment (and plumbing, if installed) shall be disinfected with a solution containing at least fifty (50) parts per million (ppm) of chlorine.
-The well shall remain in to waste (not to the septic system) and the water is found to be free of chlorine.
+The well shall remain in contact with the chlorine solution for a minimum of 24 hours before the well is pumped to waste (not to the septic system) and the water is found to be free of chlorine.